Sean Phillips: Career

-Phillips began his career in 1980 in British girls' comics such as Bunty, Judy and Nikki while still at school.
+Phillips began his career in 1980 in British girls' comic magazines such as Bunty, Judy and Nikki while still at school.
 After graduating art college (Lowestoft Polytechnic) in 1988 he started working with John Smith on New Statesmen and Straitgate, as well as Pat Mills on Third World War, both at Crisis.

-He was part of the British Invasion, getting work on Hellblazer before returning to the UK.
-There worked on Devlin Waugh for the Judge Dredd Megazine, and also provided the art on a number of series for 2000 AD, including Judge Dredd.
+Phillips was part of the late-1980s British Invasion, getting work on Hellblazer before it became a Vertigo Comics title.
+Returning to the UK, he worked on Devlin Waugh for the Judge Dredd Megazine (May 2–15 1992 – Aug.
+22–Sept.
+4, 1992) and also provided the art on a number of series for 2000 AD, including Judge Dredd.

 In 1990, he illustrated the cover for the Stereo MC's album Supernatural.

-He returned to the American comic book industry in 2000 when he inked Scene of the Crime written by Ed Brubaker, a writer he would collaborate with a number of times over the following years.
-He moved on to Wildstorm for a long run on WildC.A.T.s with Joe Casey before teaming up Brubaker on Sleeper.

-In 2001, Phillips and John Bolton illustrated a three-issue miniseries called User, written by Devin Grayson, and published by DC's Vertigo imprint.
+In May 1993 he became one of the early Vertigo Comics artists by illustrating (with assists from Paul Peart and Sean Harrison Scoffield) the entire 16-issue run of Kid Eternity (1993–1994).
+His later work with Vertigo included the covers for twenty-three of the twenty-five issues of the first The Invisibles series and also returning to Hellblazer (switching from artwork and covers to just covers after around twenty issues) between 1995 and 1998.
+He drew three issues of Shade, the Changing Man (1994), the one-shot Hell Eternal (1995), and the miniseries The Minx (1998–1999).
+Phillips penciled four issues of the final Invisibles series between 1999 and 2000, and produced covers for the Hellblazer Special: Bad Blood miniseries.
+In 1999, he inked Michael Lark's pencils on Scene of the Crime — written by Ed Brubaker, a writer Phillips would collaborate with a number of times over the following years.
+In 2001, Phillips and John Bolton illustrated a Vertigo three-issue miniseries called User, written by Devin Grayson.
 The series explores "sexual identity and online role-playing in the text-based MUDs of the nineties."
 User was re-released as a hardcover by Image in 2017.

+Phillips moved on to Wildstorm for a long run on WildC.A.T.s (issues #8–28, 2000–2001) with Joe Casey before teaming up Brubaker on Sleeper (2003–2005).

 Phillips went over to Marvel Comics in 2005 where he co-created Criminal with Brubaker at the Marvel imprint Icon Comics.
 He was also the main artist on the first two instalments of the Marvel Zombies series with Robert Kirkman.

 Subsequent work includes Incognito, another series with Brubaker at Icon and a US reprint of 7 Psychopaths at Boom!
 Studios.